I Hate Everything About You

 "I Hate Everything About You" is a song by the Canadian rock band Three Days Grace from their first album Three Days Grace.
 The song was released on April 28, 2003, as their debut single.
-One of the band's signature songs, the song peaked at number one on the Canadian rock chart.
-The song also peaked at number 55 on the US Billboard Hot 100, number four on the Mainstream Rock Tracks chart and number two on the Modern Rock Tracks chart.
-It was the 9th-best-performing song of the decade on the Modern Rock Tracks chart.
-Despite not being one of their number one hits on either of the two charts, it is the band's longest running song on both the Modern Rock chart at 45 weeks, and the Mainstream Rock chart at 46 weeks.
+The song became a top-five rock hit in both Canada and the United States, and it entered the top 30 in Australia.
 In June 2025, the song passed one billion streams on Spotify, making Three Days Grace the second Canadian band to have a song achieve this milestone, after Magic! with their 2013 song "Rude".

 Background

-Written by Three Days Grace lead vocalist Adam Gontier and produced by Gavin Brown, the theme of "I Hate Everything About You" deals with love–hate relationships.
+Written by Three Days Grace lead vocalist Adam Gontier and produced by Gavin Brown, the theme of "I Hate Everything About You" deals with love-hate relationships.
 Gontier said of the track:

 The song is pretty blunt you know?
 It's to the point.
 It's about realizing there's something in your life you're wasting time on.
 I think everybody, even in this band and a lot of other people have felt that way before at one point or another in their life.
 Whether it's a person, a relationship whatever it is, you're just wasting time on it.
 The song is a realization of that.

+The song is also about dependence and negative influences, as Gontier stated in a 2006 interview with the Arkansas Times:

+At that point in my life, and our lives, it was representative of us.
+It's funny, different people relate to that song on their own levels and own ways.
+A lot of people saw it as a relationship song, and a lot of people saw it just basically that there is something in your life that you don't need there anymore.

 Brown and the band created a demo album, which they gave to EMIMusic Publishing Canada.
 The record label wanted to hear more material, and with Brown producing, the band created the song "I Hate Everything About You", which attracted the interest of several record labels.
 Jive Records' Michael Tedesco brought the track to Warren Christensen at management company Q Prime, which ultimately led to the group signing with the label.
 Christensen recalled thinking that the song was "perfect for rock radio."

 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 168 BPM and is in the key of F minor.
 Gontier's range in the song spans from the notes C#4 to B5.

 Music

+Guitar World described the track as "brawny [and] brooding".
 According to Houston Press, the song "basically goes just like it sounds: angsty, whiny, and angsty again."

 The band recorded two guitar parts for the song, the main guitar part and intro riff.
 The opening riff was recorded on a Yamaha acoustic through an Amp Farm and the group liked the way it sounded with the acoustic guitar and ended up using it on the final production.